SecureIdentityAlliance/osia/src/doc/02 - functional.rst

     Create Topic                       Create a new topic
     List Topics                        List all the existing topics Delete Topic                       Delete a topic
-    Publish                            Notify of a new event all systems that subscribed to this topic
+    Publish                            Publish an event to all systems that have subscribed to this topic Notify                             Callback registered during subscription and called when an event is published
     --------------------------------- -----------------------------------------------------------------------------------
     **Data Access**
     ---------------------------------------------------------------------------------------------------------------------